 Chunky brown highlights on a brown base is making a comeback!
 The bold highlights bring out the richness of the brown.
 This color would be great for all skin complexions because of the warm and cool tones.

-Medium Brown Hair with Highlights
+Dark to Medium Brown Hair with Highlights

 Golden Blonde Ombre on Long Hair